 10 Ways Cultural Identity Has Influenced Caribbean Art

-I am originally from an ethnically and culturally diverse town called Luton, which is about 30 miles (48.28 km) north of London.
-From a young age, I remember being surrounded by different cultures, foods, clothing and religions.
+I am originally from an ethnically and culturally diverse town called Luton, which is about 30 miles (48 km) north of London.
+From a young age, I remember being surrounded by different cultural connection such as, foods, clothing and religions.

-The term art comprises a diverse range of human activities expressed in various forms.
-This can be visual, auditory, and performed artefacts, and is largely influenced and shaped by the various cultures the art belongs from.
+The term “art” refers to a wide range of human activities expressed in various ways.
+This can include visual, auditory, and performed artefacts, and is heavily influenced and shaped by the various cultures from which the art originated.

-Caribbean art reflects the regions history and plethora of influences derived from British, French, Spanish, and African artistic traditions.
-The cultural background of people, native to the Caribbean, is diverse leaving an indelible footprint on the development of the islands.
+Caribbean art reflects the region’s history as well as a wide range of influences from British, French, Spanish, and African artistic traditions.
+People from the region have a diverse cultural background, which has left an indelible mark on the development of the islands.

 The Realities of History Have Influenced Caribbean Art

-The European colonialists, the African heritage of slaves and the legacy of the native Indian tribes, have all had a significant influence on the identity of each island.
-Caribbean history and identity are shaped by an amazing mix of cultures, its diaspora and shifting socio-political realities.
+The European colonialists, African slaves, and native Indian tribes have all had a significant impact on the identity of each island.
+Caribbean history and identity are shaped by an amazing mix of cultures, its diaspora, and shifting socio-political realities.

 2. Cultural Identity Expressed through Unique Traditions

-- Las Posadas celebrated from mid to late December.
-Beset part of the celebration are piñatas which are star-shaped decorations representing the north star that guided the 3 wise men to baby Jesus, are a popular part of the celebration.
+- Las Posadas is celebrated from the middle to the end of December.
+Piatas, which are star-shaped decorations that represent the north star that guided the three wise men to baby Jesus, are a popular part of the celebration.